-The collection of information in this final rule has been submitted to the Office of Management and Budget (OMB) under the Paperwork Reduction Act (PRA).
-OMB has pre-approved the information collection under OMB control number 0608-0049.
+The collection of information in this final rule was submitted to the Office of Management and Budget (OMB) pursuant to the requirements of the Paperwork Reduction Act (PRA).
+OMB approved the information collection under OMB control number 0608-0049.

 Notwithstanding any other provisions of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the PRA unless that collection displays a currently valid OMB control number.

-Written comments regarding the burden-hour estimates or other aspects of the collection-of-information requirements contained in the final rule should be sent to both BEA via email at Patricia.Abaroa@bea.gov, and to OMB, O.I.R.A., Paperwork Reduction Project 0608-0049, Attention PRA Desk Officer for BEA, via email at firstname.lastname@example.org or by FAX at (202) 395-7245.
+Written comments regarding the burden-hour estimates or other aspects of the collection-of-information requirements contained in the final rule should be sent to both BEA via email at Ricardo.Limes@bea.gov, and OMB, OIRA, Paperwork Reduction Project 0608-0049, Attention PRA Desk Officer for BEA, via email at OIRA_Submission@omb.eop.gov.

 Regulatory Flexibility Act

-The Chief Counsel for Regulation, Department of Commerce, certified at the proposed rule stage to the Chief Counsel for Advocacy, Small Business Administration, under the provisions of the Regulatory Flexibility Act (RFA), 5 U.S.C.
-605(b), that this final rule will not have a significant economic impact on a substantial number of small entities.
+The Chief Counsel for Regulation, Department of Commerce, certified to the Chief Counsel for Advocacy, Small Business Administration, under the provisions of the Regulatory Flexibility Act (RFA), 5 U.S.C.
+605(b), that this action will not have a significant economic impact on a substantial number of small entities.
 The factual basis for the certification was published in the proposed rule and is not repeated here.
-No comments were received regarding the certification or the economic impact of the rule more generally.
-No final regulatory flexibility analysis was prepared.
+No final regulatory flexibility analysis was prepared, as no comments were received regarding the determination that this action will not have a significant economic impact on a substantial number of small entities.

 Start List of Subjects